-Since inception, the Partnership has participated in 14 federal offshore lease sales in which 49 prospects were acquired (through the same date, 44 of those prospects have been surrendered/sold).
-The Partnership's working interests in the five remaining venture prospects range from 6.29 percent to 7.08 percent.
-As of December 31, 2006, the Partnership held a remaining interest in 10 tracts acquired through federal lease sales and two tracts obtained through farmout arrangements.
+Since inception, the Partnership has participated in 14 federal offshore lease sales in which 49 prospects were acquired (through the same date, 45 of those prospects have been surrendered/sold).
+The Partnership's working interests in the four remaining venture prospects range from 6.29 percent to 7.08 percent.
+As of December 31, 2007, the Partnership held a remaining interest in nine tracts acquired through federal lease sales.

 The Partnership's future financial condition and results of operations will depend largely upon prices received for its oil and natural gas production and the costs of acquiring, finding, developing and producing reserves.
 A substantial portion of the Partnership's production is sold under market-sensitive contracts.
 Prices for oil and natural gas are subject to fluctuations in response to changes in supply, market uncertainty and a variety of factors beyond the Partnership's control.
 These factors include worldwide political instability (especially in the Middle East), the foreign supply of oil and natural gas, the price of foreign imports, the level of consumer demand, and the price and availability of alternative fuels.
-With natural gas accounting for 65 percent of the Partnership's 2006 production on an energy equivalent basis, the Partnership is affected more by fluctuations in natural gas prices than in oil prices.
+With natural gas accounting for 63 percent of the Partnership's 2007 production on an energy equivalent basis, the Partnership is affected more by fluctuations in natural gas prices than in oil prices.